ecamo19/learning_book/docs/how_to/use_force_eo.md

 A DEM is necessary in l2ps to:

-- Enhanced cloud and cloud shadow detection. used to distinguish cloud shadows from water and topographic shadows.
+- Enhanced cloud and cloud shadow detection.
+This step is used to distinguish cloud shadows from water and topographic shadows.
+This step is used to scale the optical depths with altitude

 - Perform an atmospheric correction
 - Perform the topographic correction